5.5 Lab 2 Experiments

 See section 5.6 Helpful Circuit Analysis of this ebook for important supporting information about these lab exercises.
 Hands-on lab demos follow each circuit assignment.

 2.1 Build the following circuit using the common cathode RGB LED contained in your kit.
 Experiment with different colors by connecting & disconnecting the anode terminals of the diodes.
 It can be helpful to cover the RGB LED with a light diffuser to blend the colors.
+Next, connect the three resistors to GPIO output pins of your Arduino Uno.
+Write a program to cycle through the colors of the rainbow.

-What to submit: submit one photograph for each of your circuits of problems 2.1 -2.3 and submit a video of lab 2.4 in the un-loaded motor case (ie, not connected to your car).
-Your video should clearly indicate, via sound, that your motor is off during low light and turns on with increasing speed as increasing light shines on the CDS cell.
-Be sure that your name is written on a sheet of paper and visible in the field of view of all phots & videos you submit.
+What to submit: submit a video of exercise 2.4.
+Be sure that your name is written on a sheet of paper and visible in the field of view of your video.
 This will be needed for you to get credit for your lab submissions.

 License